-Building on our success in the REF 2014, Norwich University of the Arts (NUA) is pleased to offer one PhD fees-only Student Bursary to research students who are offered, accept and take up a place on NUA’s research degree programme in 2020/21.
+Building on our success in the REF 2014, Norwich University of the Arts (NUA) is pleased to offer one PhD fees-only Student Bursary to a research student who is offered, accepts and take up a place on NUA’s research degree programme in 2021-22.

-The PhD fees-only bursary is open to EU and UK applicants who wish to pursue either practice-based or text-based research.
+The PhD fees-only bursary is open to UK applicants who wish to pursue either practice-based or text-based research.

-Applications will be considered on merit with regard to the quality of the application and relevance of the proposed project to the University’s research themes.
+In line with the University’s Research Strategy (2015-2020), there are three cross-disciplinary Research Themes at NUA, which form the organisational pillars of research activity.
+Applications will be considered on merit with regard to the quality of the application and relevance of the proposed project to these themes.
+Applicants should visit the University’s Research Pages (http://www.nua.ac.uk/research/) to learn more about NUA’s research environment.